dpareasy/Assignment1/README.md

 The scenario involves a surveying robot deployed in a indoor environmnet.
 It's objective is to visit different locations and stay there for some times.
 Before starting moving around the map it must wait for receiving all the information to build the topological map.
 The robot should start in it's initial position which is also the recharging location.
 Any time it  enters a room, the robot should check it for some times before starting reasoning again to choose the next location to visit.

-The environment in which the robot moves is developed in a way in which different scenarios can be created under certain assumptions which are presented in the Assumption section.
+The environment in which the robot moves is developed in a way in which different scenarios can be created even if only under certain assumptions which are presented in the "Assumptions" section.

 ### Requirements ###